 Your best bet is to find a vegan based zinc supplement.
 It puts the phytic acid out of the equation, so that you can absorb the zinc without any problems.
 25mg per day will suffice.

 After reading all of that, it should be easy to understand why I recommend eating a variety of organic foods.
-If you can get by with eating a small amount of fish, or mollusks, your long term health will definitely thank you.
+If you can get by with eating a small amount of fish, or molluscs, your long term health will definitely thank you.
 Supplements can help fill the gap in the vegan diet, but as always, Mother Nature wins every time.

 For further help finding out what diet is best for you based on your genetic profile please book a free consultation here: